-- in the EDU 1 BINTABLE, the I&Q, pairs the Radiometry and the Time Tags have been calibrated to units of mV, dBm and s, respectively, and - in the EDU 2 BINTABLE, the radiometry power values are derived from rates differences between successive accumulating values instead of the accumulating values themselves, and - all values are converted to scientific units (see section 12.3.2.3) stored in the FITS file as 32-bit floating point values.
+1. in the EDU 1 BINTABLE, the I&Q pairs, the Radiometry and the Time Tags have been calibrated to units of mV, dBm and s, respectively, and

+2. in the EDU 2 BINTABLE, the radiometry power values are derived from rates - differences between successive accumulating values - instead of the accumulating values themselves, and

+3. all EDU 1 and EDU 2 values are stored in the FITS file as 32-bit floating point values.